-Linda is a Georgetown University certified leadership coach and consultant passionate about helping people use whatever adversity they’re facing as an active laboratory for learning.
-Her clients are successful achievers who want to take their impact to the next level, but realize that a shift is required - what got them to where they are now is not going to work as well on a bigger playing field.
-Also an award-winning facilitator, she has helped hundreds of people develop capacities they didn’t know they had, step onto bigger stages, build their authentic presence and influence, address their blind spots, or wrestle with what they want to do next.
+Linda is a Georgetown University-certified leadership coach and consultant with a passion for coaching leaders to find and use their voice, presence, and values to elevate their entire organization, while also flourishing as human beings.
+Her clients want to take their impact to the next level but realize that a shift of some sort is required, and they’re not quite sure what it might be.
+Also an award-winning facilitator, she has helped hundreds of people develop capacities they didn’t know they had, build their authentic presence and influence, address their blind spots, or wrestle with what they want to do next.

 • Georgetown University Leadership Coaching Certificate, 2012.

 • Coaching Teams for Sustained Performance, 2013.